Australian Defence Force: Joint forces

 Operational command of the ADF is exercised by HQJOC, which is located at a purpose-built facility near Bungendore, New South Wales.
-This is a 'joint' headquarters comprising personnel from the three services and includes a continuously manned Joint Control Centre.
+This is a joint headquarters comprising personnel from the three services and includes a continuously manned Joint Control Centre.
 HQJOC's main role is to "plan, monitor and control" ADF operations and exercises, and it is organised around groups of plans, operations and support staff.
 HQJOC also monitors the readiness of the ADF units which are not assigned to operations and contributes to developing Australia's military doctrine.

 As well as HQJOC, the ADF has permanent joint operational commands responsible to the CJOPS.
 Joint Operations Command (JOC) includes the two headquarters responsible for patrolling Australia's maritime borders on a day-to-day basis, Northern Command and Maritime Border Command.
 Other JOC units include the Joint Movements Group and the Air and Space Operations Centre.
 Individual ADF units and Joint Task Groups are assigned to JOC during operations, and HQJOC includes officers responsible for submarine and special operations forces.

 The ADF includes a number of joint operational and training units.
 These include the Joint Military Police Unit and the Joint Helicopter Aircrew Training School.

+In 2023, after the release of the Defence Strategic Review (DSR) and a recommendation to consolidate the ADF's guided weapons and explosive ordnance (GWEO) across the services, leading to the creation of the Guided Weapons and Explosive Ordnance Group (GWEOG), and the appointment of Air Marshal Leon Phillips, OAM as its head.
+This moved the responsibility of acquisition and sustainment of the ADF's explosive materiel from CASG to the newly formed GWEOG.

 Royal Australian Navy

 The Royal Australian Navy is the naval branch of the Australian Defence Force.
 The RAN operates just under 50 commissioned warships, including destroyers, frigates, submarines, patrol boats and auxiliary ships, as well as a number of non-commissioned vessels.
 In addition, the RAN maintains a force of combat, logistics and training helicopters.

 There are two parts to the RAN's structure.
 One is an operational command, Fleet Command, and the other is a support command, Navy Strategic Command.
-The Navy's assets are administered by five 'forces' which report to the Commander Australian Fleet.
+The Navy's assets are administered by five "forces" which report to the Commander Australian Fleet.
 These are the Fleet Air Arm, the Mine Warfare, Clearance Diving, Hydrographic, Meteorological and Patrol Force, Shore Force, Submarine Force and Surface Force.